ricocatford/black-dog-shop/TESTING.md

-# Testing
+[# Testing

 ## 1. Functionality

 I've performed regular manual tests throughout development for the usability and performance of the website.
 Below you can find all tests performed to the different elements and features.
 All tests were carried out in Chrome browser which is my preferred one and the most used nowadays.
-Also, I've performed some of these tests in Microsoft Edge and Safari to ensure it's working as expected in other browsers.
+Also, I've performed some of these tests in Microsoft Edge, Mozilla Firefox and Safari to ensure it's working as expected in other browsers.

 ### Navbar